Note

 ---|---|---|---|---|

-Internet Connectivity | Device does have Internet connectivity | Device does not have Internet connectivity | Verifies internet connectivity, including proxy connection | |
+Internet Connectivity | Device has Internet connectivity | Device doesn't have Internet connectivity | Verifies Internet connectivity, including proxy connection | |

-HTTP Version | 1.1 | 1.0 | If HTTP 1.0 found, it will cause issue with WU and Store | |
+HTTP Version | 1.1 | 1.0 | If HTTP 1.0 is found, it may cause issues with Windows Update and the Microsoft Store | |

-Direct Internet Connectivity | Device has a Proxy configured Device has no Proxy configured | N/A | Informational.
-Is your device behind a proxy? | |
+Direct Internet Connectivity | Device has a Proxy configured (for success) Device has no Proxy configured (for failure) |

-Proxy Address | If configured, returns proxy address. | |||
+Proxy Address | If configured, returns proxy address | |||

-Proxy Authentication | Proxy does not require Authentication | Proxy requires Proxy Auth | Result may be a false positive if a user already has an open session in Edge and has authenticated through the proxy. | |
+Proxy Authentication | Proxy doesn't require Authentication | Proxy requires Proxy Auth | May return a false positive if the user is already authenticated in an open Microsoft Edge session. | |

-Proxy Auth Types | If proxy authentication is used, return the Authentication methods advertised by the proxy. |
+Proxy Auth Types | If proxy authentication is used, return the Authentication methods advertised by the proxy |

 Environment